 - A sensual, enveloping sensation

-- Long lasting presence on the skin
+- Long-lasting presence on the skin

-How to choose a perfume with musk?
+How to choose a Fragrance with musk?

-- Test on your own skin : Musk scents develop differently on everyone's skin
+- Test on your own skin: Musk scents develop differently on everyone's skin

 Our favorite perfumes with musk